Agile project management can be a polarizing topic in professional circles.

 - Responding to change over following a plan

-The main difference is the iterative approach and the focus on working closely with the customer to adapt to marketplace changes after launching your project.
+The main difference is the iterative approach and the focus on working closely with the customer to adapt to marketplace changes even after launching your project.

 Traditional project management is also known as Waterfall because it follows predictable stages.
 You start with the requirements gathering stage and keep going down until the project is over.